 Bridgeport Valley

 The primary thoroughfares for the Bridgeport area are Highways 395 and 182.
 There are currently 357 existing D.U. in the Bridgeport Valley.
 Trip generation rates for the Bridgeport Valley are based on six trips per single family dwelling.
 Bridgeport also has a large seasonal variation due to trans-sierra pass openings (Tioga 120 and/or Sonora 108) and second homeowners.
 Table B-3 shows generation rates in the Bridgeport Valley for total units and occupied units plus 50 percent of the unoccupied units.
-This could add 119 trips or 103 trips over a five year period.
+This could add 119 trips or 103 trips over a five-year period.
 Both are based on six trips per single family unit.

-TABLE A-3 BRIDGEPORT VALLEY TRIP GENERATION BASED ON Dwelling Units of CDP